exakat/exakat/docs/Rules.rst

 Using properties is slightly faster than calling global or $GLOBALS, though the gain is not important.

-Setting the property in the constructor (or in a factory), makes the class easier to test, as there is now a simple point of configuration.
+Setting the property in the constructor (or in a factory), makes the class easier to test, as there is now a single point of configuration.

 .. code-block:: php